Finitely Presented Groups Acting on Trees

 A group is said to be $(FA)$ if it has no non-trivial action on a simplicial $\R$-tree and it is said to be $(F\R)$ if it has no non-trivial action on any $\R $-tree.
 A {\it trivial} action is one in which there is a point of the tree that is a global fixed point.
-In contrast A.Minasyan and I ~\cite{[DM]} have recently given examples of finitely generated groups that are $(FA)$ but not $(F\R )$.
-This provides a negative answer to Shalen's Question A of \cite{[Sh]}.
-In this paper it is shown that there is a positive answer to this question for finitely presented groups.
+In contrast A.Minasyan \cite {M} and I ~\cite{[D2]} in separate papers have given examples of finitely generated groups that are $(FA)$ but not $(F\R )$.
+These provided a negative answer to Shalen's Question A of \cite{[Sh]}.
+In an earlier paper \cite {[D2]} I gave an example of a finitely generated group that had a non-trivial action on an $\R$-tree with finite cyclc arc stabilizers but for which any simplicial decomposition has an edge group that contains a non-cyclic free group.
+This gave a negative answer to Conjecture D of \cite {[Sh]}.
+In this paper it is shown that there are positive answers to these questions for finitely presented groups.
+The situation is therefore similar to that of accessibility in finitely generated groups, in that finitely presented groups are accessible \cite {[D1]}, but there are examples of finitely generated groups that are not accessible \cite {[D3]},\cite {[D4]}.
+The questions are closely related.

 A {\it morphism} from a segment $I$ to an $\R$-tree $T$ is a continuous map $\phi : I \rightarrow T$ such that $I$ may be subdivided into finitely many subsegments that $\phi $ maps isometrically into $T$.
 Let $T, T'$ be $\R $-trees with actions of groups $G, G'$ respectively.
 Let $\rho : G\rightarrow G'$ be a homomorphism.
 A {\it morphism } from $T$ to $T'$ is a map $\phi $ equivariant with respect to $\rho $ which induces a morphism on every segment $I \subset T$.